government-accountability-and-transparency

 Conclusion

 The system of checks and balances among the three branches of government is essential for maintaining democracy and preventing the abuse of power.
 Each branch has specific mechanisms to hold the others accountable, ensuring that no single branch becomes too powerful.
+From congressional oversight and impeachment to the presidential veto and judicial review, these tools have evolved through history and continue to shape the political landscape.
 Understanding these interactions is crucial for students and teachers alike, as it highlights the importance of civic engagement and the rule of law in the United States.
+The ongoing debates over the scope of executive orders, the judicial confirmation process, and the proper limits of congressional power demonstrate that the system remains dynamic and contested.